-Make 3 copies of these completed documents (the original to be filed with the court, two copies for yourself and one for your spouse).
+- Agree with your spouse on filling out all items of the Petition for Dissolution (OH-802D), Separation Agreement (OH-804D), Waiver of Legal Representation (OH-807D), Affidavit of Income, Expenses and Financial Disclosure (OH-805D), and Waiver of Service of Summons (OH-808D).
+Sign the forms that require witness by a Notary Public in front of a Notary Public. - Make 3 copies of these completed documents (the original to be filed with the court, two copies for yourself and one for your spouse).
 Bring these documents to the court clerk for filing.
 Ask the clerk to stamp your copies in addition to the originals which the clerk will keep.
 Give your spouse's copies to him or her.
-You will either receive the hearing date when you file the Petition for Dissolution (OH-812D) or you will receive one soon thereafter.
-You must complete all sections of the Judgment Entry of Dissolution (OH-812D) that you can complete and provide it to the Clerk at the time the Petition (OH-812D) is provided.
+You will either receive the hearing date when you file the Petition for Dissolution (OH-802D) or you will receive one soon thereafter.
+You must complete all sections of the Decree of Dissolution that you can complete and provide it to the Clerk at the time the Petition is provided.

-Check with your court clerk to determine if there is an updated version of any of the forms that you need (these are regularly updated), or if the forms in this packet are sufficient.
-Do not be afraid to ask questions of the clerk - although not permitted to give legal advice, he or she is a valuable resource to consult if you are unclear on any procedures.
+Check with the Clerk and see if the Waiver of Financial Disclosure Affidavit (OH-806D) is acceptable.
+If not, you will need to file the completed financial affidavit.
+Check with your court clerk to determine if there is an updated form of the Affidavit of Income, Expenses and Financial Disclosure (OH-805D), that you need to pick up and fill out (these are regularly updated), or if the one in this packet is sufficient.
+Do not be afraid to ask questions of the clerk- he or she is a valuable resource to consult if you are unclear on any procedures.
 Be sure to ask the clerk for the exact amount of the filing fee necessary to file the dissolution papers.

 - When your court date arrives, you and your spouse must appear in court before the judge.
-Bring your copies of your previously filed documents, and bring copies of the Judgment Entry of Dissolution of Marriage (OH-816D).
-This is the document the judge will sign to finalize the dissolution of your marriage. - STEP 4: At the hearing, when your case is called, you should take the lead, telling the judge your name and where you reside, that you voluntarily signed the Separation

-Agreement (OH-DO-11A), that you believe it is fair, and that you request that your marriage be dissolved on that basis.
+Bring your copies of your previously filed documents, and bring copies of the Judgment Entry of Dissolution of Marriage (OH-811D).
+This is the document the judge will sign to finalize the dissolution of your marriage. - At the hearing, when your case is called, you should take the lead, telling the judge your name and where you reside, that you voluntarily signed the Separation Agreement (OH-804D) that you believe it is fair, and that you request that your marriage be dissolved on that basis.
 Your spouse should repeat the same information.
 The judge will look over your filings and may have a few questions.
-He or she will sign the Judgment Entry of Dissolution (OH-816D), and you must file this with the clerk of court, keeping a stamped "filed" copy for your records (your spouse also should obtain a stamped "filed copy from the clerk).
+He or she will sign the Judgment Entry of Dissolution (OH-811D), and you must file this with the clerk of court, keeping a stamped "filed" copy for your records (your spouse also should obtain a stamped "filed copy from the clerk).
 Your marriage is now dissolved.